MatthewChow03/drone-motion-detector/README.md

 In comparison, the flip motion has an inverse feedback of ~1x magnitude.
 This is not from decelleration but rather the Z axis sign flip.
 For example, a flip would show a Z axis reading from 9.8 m/s^2 to -9.8 m/s^2 to 9.8 m/s^2 where the inverse feedback magnitude is 20 m/s^2.

-The following image shows a z motion flip followed by a flip spike.
+The following image shows an up motion followed by a flip spike.

 ![](assets/flip_motion_detection.png)